codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’m on a whiskey diet.
-I’ve lost three days already.
+My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+Which programming language shares its name with an island in Indonesia?
- 1. Eclair
+ 1. Jakarta
- 2. Froyo
+ 2. C
- 3. Marshmellow
+ 3. Java
- 4. Honeycomb
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Java
 </details>